YaredAlex/Tacotron-with-emotion/README.md

 </code>
 </pre>

-For audio samples, I uploaded synthesized English sentence of "The boy was there when the sun rose" and Korean sentence of "오늘 점심은 쌀국수 한그릇 먹고싶네요" in a folder "sample_synthesis".
-The algorithm has been trained 77000 steps for English (roughly 40 hours), and 67000 steps for Korean (roughly 15 hours). </br>
+For audio samples, I uploaded synthesized English sentence of "The boy was there when the sun rose" The algorithm has been trained 35000 steps for English around 40 hours. </br>

 ## Notes

-- We have directly taken Dabin Moon implementation of tacotron and modified the encoder to accept one more input (emotion token)
+- We have directly taken Dabin Moon implementation of tacotron(https://github.com/dabsdamoon/tacotron_tensorflow2.0.git) and modified the encoder to accept one more input (emotion token)
-- As I have mentioned earlier, training Korean dataset takes quite less time than training English dataset.
-Thus, if you can understand both languages, you may notice that Korean synthesizing result sounds better than English one.
-The English result will be better if you spend more time on training.
+- The English result will be better if you spend more time on training.
-- Any comments on improving codes or questions are welcome, but it may take some time for me to respond.
+- Any comments on improving codes or questions are welcome, March 2024,

-March 2024, Dabin Moon